AnthonyMohun/volition/docs/technical-architecture.md

 I recommend these steps to run the project locally:

 1. Ensure Node.js 18+ is installed.
+This project targets Next.js 16+, so ensure you're using a compatible Next.js version (see `package.json`).
 2. Install dependencies:

 ```bash